Adolescent Sexual and Reproductive Health and Rights

 The Center for Reproductive Rights has been on the forefront of spearheading litigation to affirm girls’ autonomy, decision-making and access to sexual and reproductive rights and health services, securing legal victories in national and regional courts and accountability bodies.
 We work to strengthen laws, policies and practices that ensure human rights of girls and adolescents are respected, protected and fulfilled within global arenas and at the regional, national, and community level, and to seek justice when their rights are violated.

-Adolescent girls aged 15-19 has an unmet need for contraception.
+Adolescent girls who want to avoid a pregnancy that have an unmet need for modern contraception.

 Cases and work